-When it comes to saving money at home, a programmable thermostat (also known as a programmable thermostat) is a great tool for your heating and air conditioning system.
+When it comes to saving money at home, a programmable thermostat is a great tool for your heating and air conditioning system.
 When you install a programmable thermostat in your Richmond home, you can automate your energy savings.
 When your programmable thermostat is properly set up (we can help), your heating or air conditioning system goes into setback mode when the house is empty.
 The programmable thermostat then switches into full comfort mode right on schedule so your home is fully heated or cooled (depending on the season) when you return.
 Your programmable thermostat lets you "set it and forget it" so you save energy on air conditioning or heat without compromising on comfort.

 For saving money on air conditioning or heating, a programmable thermostat is an excellent, low-cost investment.
 By automatically adjusting the setting on your air conditioning, the thermostat reduces the cooling load, so your air conditioning system uses less electricity and you enjoy lower bills.
 After all, why use precious energy to heat or cool an empty home?

-The U.S. Energy Star® program says that using a programmable thermostat is one of the easiest ways to conserve energy at home.
+The U.S. ENERGY STAR® program says that using a programmable thermostat is one of the easiest ways to conserve energy at home.
 A programmable thermostat is recommended for individuals and families who are away from home during set periods of time throughout the week, allowing them to use less energy without sacrificing comfort.

-Energy Star® recommends the following steps to maximize your savings with a programmable thermostat:
+ENERGY STAR® recommends the following steps to maximize your savings with a programmable thermostat: